bfreuden/helix-tutorial/README.md

 But you can define your own state model: https://helix.apache.org/0.9.8-docs/tutorial_state.html.

 At this point you are probably guessing that Helix will decide the placement of the shards (and their states: master or slave).
-You would be right: Helix can do that for you but that behavior, called **rebalance mode**, is actually customizable.
+You would be right: Helix can do that for you... but that behavior, called **rebalance mode**, is actually customizable.

 For more information, see: